-Except for the financial assets carried at fair value (described in the table above), all other financial liabilities and financial assets represented by amortised cost and long-term debtors and creditors are carried on the balance sheet at amortised cost.
+Except for the financial assets carried at fair value (described in the table above), all other financial liabilities and financial assets are carried on the balance sheet at amortised cost.
 Their fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments, using the following assumptions:

-- For loans from the PWLB payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt redemption procedures; - For non-PWLB loans payable, PWLB premature repayment rates have been applied to provide the fair value under PWLB debt; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the PWLB payable, PWLB new borrowing rates have been applied to provide the fair value; - For non-PWLB loans payable, PWLB new borrowing rates have been applied to provide the fair value: - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised;

+Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount;

+• The fair value of trade and other receivables is taken to be the invoiced or billed amount.